New York attorney general probes finances of key Trump aide

 Jennifer Weisselberg said James’s office also wanted records about two Trump Organization-controlled apartments where she said she and her husband had lived rent-free.
 Barry Weisselberg was also a Trump employee: He helped manage one of the company’s ice rinks.
 In situations like this, tax experts say that a free apartment might be considered income for tax purposes.

 “The attorney general is really focused on compensation,” Jennifer Weisselberg said.
-She said the investigators’ goal seemed to be determining whether “Trump Payroll Corp. is avoiding paying employee taxes, state taxes” on free benefits.
+She said the investigators’ goal seemed to be determining whether proper taxes had been paid on free benefits.

 Jennifer Weisselberg’s attorney, Duncan Levin, confirmed the inquiry by James’s office.

-Attorneys for Allen and Barry Weisselberg both declined to comment for this story.
+Attorneys for Allen and Barry Weisselberg both declined to comment for this article.
 The Trump Organization did not respond to a request for comment Thursday, but has previously cast James’s investigation as politically motivated.

 Jennifer Weisselberg and her attorney said their contact at the attorney general’s office has been an official named Gary Fishman, whose title is “special adviser to the criminal justice division.”